Edneer Mutt: Gallery

-Sri Shankaracharya Kesavananda Bharati (on the right) in Shri Pashupatinath Temple in Nepal in the month of October 2009 with Indian Activist Dr. Harikumar Pallathadka (on the left).
+Sri Shankaracharya Kesavananda Bharati (on the right) in Shri Pashupatinath Temple in Nepal in October 2009 with Indian activist Harikumar Pallathadka (on the left).

 Procession of Edneer Swamiji by his disciples in Kumta, 2012.

-Shri Kesavananda Bharati with other Shankaracharyas' in a regional Shankaracharyas' meet. (far right).
+Shri Kesavananda Bharati (far right) with other Shankaracharyas' in a regional Shankaracharya meet.

-Shri Kesavananda Bharati Swamiji with devotees at Maha Kumbha Mela held at Allahabad in Feb 2013.
+Shri Kesavananda Bharati with devotees at Maha Kumbha Mela at Allahabad in Feb 2013.

-Shri Kesavananda Bharati Swamiji with devotees at Maha Kumbha Mela held at Allahabad in Feb 2013.
+Shri Kesavananda Bharati with devotees at Maha Kumbha Mela at Allahabad in Feb 2013.